SWTOR Enhanced Dyes Catalog and Everything You Should Know About Them Featured Update 7.7.1

 The Enhanced dyes, or as we like to call them, Shiny dyes, have more limited availability.
 Initially, they were only going to be available for sale in the CM during the winter Life Day event, but Broadsword changed their plans.

-Why is Enhanced dye availability limited
+Why is Enhanced Dye availability limited

 Out of the 3 dyes released after the initial batch, 2 of them were explicitly released around the same time as a holiday and featured colors associated with that holiday (Red and Pink for Valentine’s Day and Green and Gold for St. Patrick’s Day).
-The third retains a commemorative vibe, as it matches the colors of SWTOR’s recreation of the infamous speeder bikes used by the cyborg biker teens in The Book of Boba Fett.

 Now, they have returned to offering dyes that are not holiday-themed, so perhaps they’re just playing it by ear.
 The dyes could be a marketable stepping stone on the way to a larger character customization revamp, as it’s clear the devs know both that Space Barbie is popular and that the existing customization system has significant limitations.